 Writing to the church in Corinth—a church infatuated with worldly standards of success and power—Paul contrasted the demands of Jews and Greeks with the content of his ministry.
 Jews wanted signs, Greeks wanted clever arguments, but he offered them neither.
 He knew that worldly wisdom and worldly criteria were irrelevant to the message he was called to preach.
 Rather, he proclaimed to them, Jews and Greeks alike, the message of Christ crucified, the power of God to salvation.

 For Luther, as for Paul, the central point of preaching was to direct Christians to Christ on the cross, the One who had taken flesh and died for them.
 In the famous painting of Luther in the pulpit by Lucas Cranach the Elder, the congregation is on one side of the picture.
-On the other, the Reformer stands in his pulpit with one hand on the Bible and the other outstretched, pointing to what is the middle of the canvas. ere hangs Jesus Christ on the cross, dying for us and for our sins. at is a graphic depiction of exactly how Luther thought of preaching: the preacher takes his cue from Holy Scripture and points the congregation to the Crucified One.
+On the other, the Reformer stands in his pulpit with one hand on the Bible and the other outstretched, pointing to what is the middle of the canvas.
+There hangs Jesus Christ on the cross, dying for us and for our sins.
+That is a graphic depiction of exactly how Luther thought of preaching: the preacher takes his cue from Holy Scripture and points the congregation to the Crucified One.

 For Luther, the central point of preaching was to direct Christians to the Christ on the cross.